Quark Density in Lattice QC$_2$D at Imaginary and Real Chemical Potential: Introduction

 In this work we study two-color QCD (QC$_2$D) on the lattice, which have received considerable attention in the literature, see, e.g. \cite{Nakamura:1984uz,Hands:1999md,Kogut:2001if,Kogut:2002cm,Muroya:2002ry,Giudice:2004se,Hands:2006ve,Cea:2006yd,Cea:2007vt,Cea:2009ba,Cotter:2012mb,Boz:2013rca,Braguta:2016cpw,Holicki:2017psk,Bornyakov:2017txe,Boz:2018crd,Astrakhantsev:2018uzd,Boz:2019enj,Iida:2019rah,Wilhelm:2019fvp,Bornyakov:2020kyz,Astrakhantsev:2020tdl,Buividovich:2020dks,Iida:2020emi} and references therein.
 The keen interest in QC$_2$D and QCD-like theories stems from two reasons: first, they are expected to share common properties with full QCD in some parts of their phase diagrams, and, second, they are numerically tractable, thus allowing to test methods that can later be used in QCD.
 In particular, the lattice simulations of QC$_2$D can be performed both at imaginary and real $\mu_q$.
 We use this fact to analyze the efficiency of various procedures based on the analytic-continuation method and select the optimal one.
 The results of earlier studies along these lines were presented in Refs.~\cite{Giudice:2004se,Cea:2006yd,Cea:2007vt,Cea:2009ba}.

 The paper is organized as follows.
 In Sec.~\ref{sec:method} we describe details of our lattice simulations.
-Secs.~\ref{sec:lowT} and~\ref{sec:highT} explore the performance of various analytic continuation procedures at low and high temperatures, respectively.
+Secs.~\ref{sec:lowT} and~\ref{sec:highT} explore the performance of various procedures of extrapolation from imaginary to real chemical potential at low and high temperatures, respectively.
 Summary in Sec.~\ref{sec:conclusions} closes the article.